SBA 8(a) Qualifications

 SBA 8(a) business development eligibility requirements are perplexing and confusing.
 To minimize this confusion and help the small entrepreneurs determine if 8(a) certification is appropriate for them, GCS (Government Certification Specialist Inc.) offers the SBA 8(a) eligibility requirements.

-However, SBA 8a program eligibility requirements may change in response to the federal court cases.
-Thus,we ensure to look at the latest rules & regulations when applying for 8a certification.
+However, SBA 8(a) program eligibility requirements may change in response to the federal court cases.
+Thus, we ensure to look at the latest rules and regulations when applying for 8(a) certification.

-You should be Asian American, Hispanic American, Native American or Black American or an individual who has experienced chronic, persistent bias against you based on gender, disability, veteran status, culture, race or some other factor to be eligible for joining the SBA 8a program.
+You should be Asian American, Hispanic American, Native American, or African American, or an individual who has experienced chronic, persistent bias against you based on gender, disability, veteran status, culture, race, or some other factor to be eligible for joining the SBA 8(a) program.
 If you are a person from a non-presumed group, you will need to prove the discrimination and bias you have faced in American business and education to the Small Business Administration.

 Market value of all the assets

-The market value of all the assets of an 8a applicant should not be more than four million dollars.
+The market value of all the assets of an 8(a) applicant should not be more than $4 million dollars.